tmjssz/fullstack-challenge/README.md

 **Improvements**

+- Currently anyone can sign in with a wrong email/password combination.
+They can also visit the post-a-project page and can actually submit project.
+The project iself won't appear on the frontend or in the database, however users still get a success message when they submit a project.
+What can we do in order to fix this?

+- We are using LocalStorage for saving the authentication details.
+What can we do better to improve the way we use authentication?

 - We need to be able to search for projects.
 Create an API endpoint that searches for project by their title/description.
 The API response should be with the same fields as the listing project.

-- Currently when making a request to create a new project we can omit the listing proposal field.
-We need to make the field listing proposal required.

 - We realized that some of the clients sometimes would mistakenly delete projects.
 Our clients are not tech savvy so it would be great if we can find a way to retrieve